 At the same time I was doing that independent study, I was organizing another research circle on epistemic value, and at this point I began to experiment with the ideas that later became central to 'Veritism Unswamped' and 'An Epistemic Non-Consequentialism'.
 To the right you will find a link to a folder with the notes from this group.
 It was in the middle of the group that these ideas took their initial form.

 Perhaps the most important paper that emerged from this time was called at first 'Perspective and the Objectively Normative'.
-This paper contained good ideas that have only finally emerged in my publication record via the Philosophical Review paper and a paper I first wrote three years ago called 'Respect and the Reality of Apparent Reasons', and which I'm now revising again.
+This paper contained good ideas that have only finally emerged in my publication record via 'Respect and the Reality of Apparent Reasons' and 'An Epistemic Non-Consequentialism'.